-February 2021.
-At present it is disappointing that there are many techniques, including the AID plus seeds treatment, available for reforestation, rewilding and long-term soil improvement which are barely utilised.
-In addition, given that it has now been proven that livestock can ingest biochar and deposit this in their manure, which is then incorporated by dung beetles etc. into the soil for long term carbon sequestration, it is at best a mystery why this has not been widely and speedily adopted as a solution for the purported existential threat of anthropogenic carbon dioxide induced climate change.
+February 2023.
+At present it is disappointing that there are many techniques, including the ADDS (Animal Dung Dispersal System), which are available to achieve quick and synergistic results in regenerative agriculture, agroforestry and ecological restoration, including long-term soil improvement, which are barely utilised.
+In addition, given that it has now been proven that livestock can ingest biochar and deposit this in their manure, which is then incorporated into the soil by dung beetles etc. for long term carbon sequestration, it is at best a mystery why this has not been widely and speedily adopted as a major tool to solve the purported existential threat of anthropogenic carbon dioxide induced climate change.

 Carter, Robert; Spooner, John.
 2013.
 Taxing air: facts and falacies about climate change.
 Kelpie Press.ISBN 9780646902180.
 Pge.
 112.